Fake Collaboration: An Improv and Workplace No-No

 Improv is Scary!
 Here's Why It's Worth It

-WitWorks co-founder admits that after decades in the limelight improv still makes her nervous, but that's not a bad thing.
+WitWorks co-founder admits that after decades in the limelight improv still makes her nervous!
+Despite the fear, however, it's worth it for performers, and worth it for your workplace!

 How the WitWorks Founders Met